 If you take a look below, you can see the chord tones numbered from 1-13.

-The 9th can be added to the major and the minor, dominant and half diminished seventh chords.
+- The 9th – the 9th can be added to the major and the minor, dominant and half diminished seventh chords.
 Below is an example of a C major 9 chord notated in the treble clef and also laid out on the keyboard with the chord tones written below.

-The 11th can be added to minor, half diminished and diminished seventh chords.
+- The 11th – the 11th can be added to minor, half diminished and diminished chords.
 Below is an example of a D minor 11 chords notated in the treble clef and also laid out on the keyboard with the chord tones written below.
 Notice that the 9th is also included, whilst this is not mandatory, usually when you see a Dm11 the 9th is also implied.

-The 13th can be added to the major and minor chords, but also to dominant seventh chords.
+- The 13th – the 13th can be added to the major and minor chords, but also to dominant seventh chords.
 Below is an example of a G13 chord notated in the treble clef and also laid out on the keyboard with the chord tones written below.
 Note that unlike with the previous extension, the use of the 11th in the G13 chord is not implied due to the dissonance it creates.
 The chord has also been constructed with more spacing than the previous two examples (more on this later).

 - The ii V I progression – the most commonly used chord progressions to learn jazz music is the ii V I chord progression.
 Learning jazz chord quality is actually pretty simple.
 When we add sevenths to the ii V I chord we get ii7 V7 and Imaj7.
 In the key of C major for example this would be Dmin7, G7 and CMa7.
-If we add extensions to those chords, we seen earlier these can be expanded into Dmin11, G13 and Cmaj9 and many other variations.
+We can also add extensions to those chords.
+They can be expanded into Dmin11, G13 and Cmaj9, or many other variations.
 Be careful and pay close attention to the different types of minor jazz chords, as some can be half diminished chords.

 In most piano chord progressions, like the examples given above, chords are mainly voiced in 3rds in order for you to see the relationships of the extensions clearly.
-It is helpful when beginning to learn about jazz chords to see them constructed in this way.
-Take a look at the Cmaj7, Dm7 and Em7 broken chords in the Skoove tutorial below.
-Practice along to allow your fingers to get used to the shape and to allow your brain to memorise the chord tones.
+It is helpful when beginning to learn about jazz chords piano, to see them constructed in this way.
+Autumn Leaves is one of the top piano covers to learn.

 As a rule of thumb when voicing ii V I chords for solo piano, always play the root of the chord as the lowest note in your left hand and be sure to include the 3rd and the 7th as part of the chord.
 The 5th can be included or omitted depending on the sound you are wanting to create.